Project Offices

-Project Offices is the name sometimes used to refer to several structurally dependable facilities maintained by the AT&T Corporation in the northeastern United States since the middle 20th century to house an ongoing, non-public, company project.
+Project Offices is the name sometimes used to refer to several structurally dependable facilities maintained by the AT&T Corporation in the northeastern United States since the middle 20th century to house ongoing, non-public, company projects.

 History and purpose

 AT&T began constructing Project Offices in the 1960s.
-Since the inception of the Project Offices program, the company has chosen not to disclose the exact nature of business conducted at Project Offices.
-However, it has described them as "central facilities".
+Since the inception of the Project Offices program, the company has chosen not to disclose the exact nature of business conducted at Project Offices, describing them only as "central facilities".
 According to an article in The Charlotte Observer, the sites were intended as nuclear bunkers for government and military officials.

 Sites

-The location of several Project Offices have been described in media reports.
+The locations of several Project Offices have been described in media reports.